grow/grow.dev/content/docs/extensions/legacy.md

 ---
-$title: Legacy Extensions
+$title: Legacy extensions
 $category: Extensions
 $order: 5.1
 ---
-# Legacy Extensions
+# Legacy extensions

 The following deals with developing legacy Grow extensions.
 For developing using the new extension format see the [new extension docs]([url('/content/docs/extensions.md')]).